Ensuring your outbound SMS messages are delivered successfully

 Limit the length of URLs in the message

 Lengthly URLs may not only cause your messages to be split into multiple parts (and being charged accordingly) but also are more likely to be flagged by SPAM filters.
-If your URL is more than 50 characters we recommend that you use a URL shortener such as Google URL Shortener or Bitly.
+If your URL is more than 50 characters we recommend that you use the URL shortener that we provide under the settings of the messaging profile.
+More info on this feature here.

 Be careful when sending multi-part messages that also have a URL.
 If you don't know the length of the URL beforehand (since you may be dynamically creating it) try to minimize the rest of the text in your message to leave room for the URL.